janjaapbos/zerotiercore/ztcore/ztpy/README.md

 Work in progress, also need to extent and test for other platforms than Linux.

+You may need to pip install docopt and cffi.

 ## Building

 First generate the bindings.
 See [generate](../generate).